I’ve been seeing this question quite often lately in our Facebook group, so it’s time to address it.

 After all, this isn’t the “how quickly can I get asked out” championships.

 The man who asks you out within the first 2 minutes of an online conversation may be trying to love-bomb you.
 (For the most part, it’s just too quick.
-It can be sometimes an attempt to bypass some important stages of the relationship building process.)
+It can sometimes be an attempt to bypass some important stages of the relationship building process.)

 After all, I’m sure you’re not THAT desperate for a date with just ANY man right?